EffySolorzano/EffySolorzano/README.md

 <h2> ✨ Hello there ✨ </h2>

-I'm a Venezuelan illustrator and full stack software developer with a strong focus on front-end development and eager to enhance my back-end skills to deliver end to end solutions.
+I'm not really good at introductions but here we go, I'm a Venezuelan illustrator and full stack software developer with a strong focus on front-end development and eager to enhance my back-end skills to deliver end to end solutions.
 Currently, I'm working on my portfolio while looking for new opportunities that allow me to leverage my skill set.
-I'm set and ready to take new challenges
+I'm set and ready to take new challenges.

+🌴 I’m also working on a Tow Truck Services Platform
+🔮 Currently learning Portugese and practicing React
+🦈 Looking to collaborate on projects related to Digital Art Platforms, Animal Welfare Apps, Cybersecurity.
+🔥 I’d like to lean more about Blockchain-based Traceability

+🌺 Fun facts:
+ 🔹 I have 4 rescue dogs
+ 🔹 Since I left Venezuela in 2015 I've lived in USA, Japan and Uruguay.
+Hoping to end the year in a new country (:
+ 🔹 Food is my love language
+ 🔹 Related to Snorlax on a spiritual level

 </br>
 </br>